ShivamJha2436/url-shortener/README.md

 ```bash
 npm install
 ```
-# Set up your MongoDB connection:
+# Set up your MongoDB connection:-
 Open index.js and update the MongoDB connection string.
 Start the server: